MaastrichtU-IDS/into-the-graph/README.md

 **Browse a RDF triplestore by providing the SPARQL endpoint URL directly in the browser.**

-> See an example deployment of into-the graph at [trek.semanticscience.org](http://trek.semanticscience.org).
-Settings can be [easily changed](http://trek.semanticscience.org/settings) to browse various triplestores.
+> See an example deployment of into-the graph at [https://maastrichtu-ids.github.io/into-the-graph](https://maastrichtu-ids.github.io/into-the-graph).

 This RDF linked data browser features: